Key Points

 The Benefits of Process Time

 Calculating and assessing process time in your operations is fundamental for sound business management.
-This is baseline information that leaders need to have before they can start making meaningful changes to company procedure.
-The main benefits of process time is the ability to divide and conquer through incremental and continuous improvement.
-Breaking things down to individual processes helps leaders find clarity and context.
+This is baseline information that leaders need to have before they can start making meaningful changes to company procedures.
+The main benefit of process time is the ability to divide and conquer through incremental and continuous improvement.
+Breaking things down into individual processes helps leaders find clarity and context.

 How to Calculate Process Time